 The success of Tick in giving people the information they need to make healthier food choices has raised the level of community awareness and debate around food.

 This shift has driven food manufacturers to change their products to meet consumer expectations for healthier food.
 Now that Nutrient Information Panels are mandatory, and front of pack labelling is firmly established on the food agenda, the Heart Foundation can retire the Tick to focus on its next innovations that will improve the cardiovascular health of all Australians.

 You may still see the Tick going into late 2018 as we work with our licensees to have the trademark removed as timely as possible.

 Through the Tick Program, the Heart Foundation provided healthier choices for Australians by challenging food companies to improve the foods we eat every day.
 Over the years, we’ve driven significant change.

-The Tick has helped Australians make healthier food choices for more than 25 years.
-See what the Tick has achieved in that time.
+The Tick helped Australians make healthier food choices for more than 25 years.
+See what the Tick achieved in that time.

 Young heart patient Alicia has had multiple heart surgeries and shares her words of wisdom on the importance of sel… twitter.com/i/web/status/1…